hybridgroup/artoo-crazyflie/README.md

 connection :crazyflie, :adaptor => :crazyflie, :supports_hover => true
 ```

-If you do not use `supports_hover => true` in your connection code tto the Crazyflie, it will go crazy out of control.
+If you do not add `:supports_hover => true` to your connection code to the Crazyflie, it will go crazy out of control as you as you try to connect to it.
 You have been warned...
 ```

 ## Contributing